JessieSeal0122/vba-pharma-delivery-acceptance/README.md

 ## 🧩 License

-MIT License – Free for use and modification.
-No warranties provided.
+This project is licensed under the MIT License – feel free to use, modify, or distribute with proper attribution.

 ---